National Highway 517 (India)

 National Highway 517 (NH 517) is a national highway in India, running from Gairkata to Dhupguri in the state of West Bengal.
 It is a secondary route of National Highway 17.
 This route was earlier part of old national highway 31.
 This national highway is also part of Asian Highway 48.

 Route

-NH517 connects Gairkata and Dhupguri in the state of West Bengal.
+NH517 connects Telipara Morh near Gairkata and Dhupguri in the state of West Bengal.